Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ![S16](../../assets/images/screen_16.jpg)

 ### How to create a simple site?
-1. Open your repository in VS Code
+1. Open your repository in VS Code.
 2. Add *just-the-docs* folder selecting **File** in the top left corner and **Add folder to workspace**.

    ![S17](../../assets/images/screen_17.jpg)